Thursday, September 18, 2008

 The last time I was in France was in the summer of 2004.
 It was at the tail end of our year abroad living in London.
 One of the best things about that year is that I got to go to Paris four times in one year - heaven for a Francophile like me.
 We would take the Tube to Waterloo station, get on the Eurostar (which is the train that goes under the English Channel), and less than three hours later, we would be in Paris.
 No airports, no airport security, and no getting from the airport way out in the middle of nowhere into the city.
 We went from heart of the city to heart of the city.
 Truly civilized.

-love Paris), I have never really had great dining experiences there.
+As much as I love Paris (and I love Paris), I have never really had great dining experiences there.
 I have delighted in bakeries and charcuteries and still can taste the felafel sandwiches that are everywhere in the Marais district, but eating out in restaurants?
 Disappointing.
 For me anyway.

 Interestingly, that didn't hold true in other parts of France.
 At the end of that year abroad, Randy and I rented a car in Paris and took our time going south and east to meet up with some Seattle friends in Provence.
-We spent two nights in the Loire Valley, two nights in Lyons, and one night in an incredible part of the country called the Gorge du Tarn, a place I had been 15 years earlier
+We spent two nights in the Loire Valley, two nights in Lyons, and one night in an incredible part of the country called the Gorge du Tarn, a place I had been 15 years earlier on a bike.

 All along the way, we ate well.
 At roadside stands, the meals were three courses, fresh, and good.
 I had wonderful salads and pizzas and vegetable plates that chefs would put together for me when nothing else sounded good.
 In Lyons, which some people call the food capital of France, a man actually shook his head and said he was sorry for me when I asked if they had anything vegetarian.
 Not sorry that they couldn't accommodate me, sorry that I was going to miss out on the delights (i.e. meat) inside.